JUSTICE SOCIETY OF AMERICA

 Sandman Mystery Theatre #43 (Oct.
 1996)

-Part 4: While King George and Queen Elizabeth of Britain visit the World's Fair, The Sandman unmasks the Phantom of the Fair, who is killed in a car crash while attempting to escape.
-At a news conference, NYPD Lieutenant Anthony Burke denies the existence of the Sandman and the Crimson Avenger, suggesting that the reporter "pack up and head for Central City... go find 'the Flash!'"
+Part 4: While King George and Queen Elizabeth of Britain visit the World's Fair, the Sandman unmasks the Phantom of the Fair, who is killed in a car crash while attempting to escape.
+At a news conference, NYPD Lt.
+Anthony Burke denies the existence of the Sandman and the Crimson Avenger, suggesting that the reporter "pack up and head for Central City... go find 'the Flash!'"
 Wes dreams of the nightmarish Corinthian.
 NOTE: These events supersede the pre-Zero Hour account of the Phantom of the Fair depicted in Secret Origins #7.
-Burke's statement was an editorial error; the original Flash was active in Keystone City, not Central City (home of the Silver Age Flash).
-The Corinthian first appeared in Sandman #10 (1989).
+Burke's statement should have referenced Keystone City.
+The Corinthian first appeared in The Sandman #10 (1989).

 Sandman Mystery Theatre #44 (Nov.
 1996)